 The goal of this program is to provide flexible support that empowers exceptional people early in their careers who are interested in averting potential global catastrophic biological risks, which we see as an important and neglected issue.

-- If you are interested in pursuing a career related to the very long-run future, but your primary interest is not GCBRs, please consider applying to our program for individuals interested in improving the long-term future.
+If you are interested in pursuing a career related to the very long-run future, but your primary interest is not GCBRs, please consider applying to our program for individuals interested in improving the long-term future.
+Other opportunities for funding can be viewed here.

 - People already enrolled in a graduate program can apply for support related to making their course of study more relevant to GCBRs.
 However, they will need to make a compelling case for the value of additional funding for facilitating GCBR-relevant work.